LesleyLai/blog/contents/blog/factual_errors_in_modern_languages_sucks/en.md

 The article has some good content on pure functions, algebraic data types, pattern matching, and error-handling in FP languages.
 If the author removes all the biased, incorrect, and misleading content, I would recommend it for people to read.
-However, the author chooses a different pass.
+However, the author chooses a different path.
 Unfortunately, the Internet always rewards clickbait and sensational articles these days instead of posts with meaningful content.

 Also, what worries me is that these kinds of blog posts will push people away from functional languages.